GeoNode/geonode/docs/new_docs/install_devmode.rst

 ***Important notice***

 With every restart of your machine, you have to restart geonode as well!
 That means, you will not be able to open ​http://localhost:8000 directly after starting your machine new.
-In order to be able to use geonode now, you have to do the command *paver start* each time you want to use geonode!
+In order to be able to use geonode now, you have to do the command *paver start_geoserver* and *paver start_django* each time you want to use geonode!

 .. note:: *your_name* is the name of your machine and personal folder!